DavideSiracusano/nodeproject/README.md

 /filter-courses to filter a course by name and type <br>

 # universities
-/create-university?name=name&phone=phone to create a university /university/:universityName/courses to see a university and the courses it offers /university/:universityName/courses/:courseName to associate a course to a university by name /modify-university/:id to modify a university by id /delete-university/:id to delete a university by id
+/create-university?name=name&phone=phone to create a university <br>
+/university/:universityName/courses to see a university and the courses it offers <br>
+/university/:universityName/courses/:courseName to associate a course to a university by name <br>
+/modify-university/:id to modify a university by id <br>
+/delete-university/:id to delete a university by id <br>